Girl, 11, charged after elementary school teacher stabbed in Australia

 Senior Sergeant Scot Warrick told 9News he could not say what led to the incident.

-The incident happened at Heatley State Primary School in Townsville, 9News reported.
+The incident happened at Heatley Primary School in Townsville, 9News reported.

 One student told the channel that he saw a girl take out a pocket knife from her bag.